Brain cancer vaccine 'remarkably promising'

 The vaccine works by using the body's immune cells to target the cancer.

-A cancer charity said the preliminary results from the 11-year study appeared "remarkably promising".
+A cancer charity said preliminary results seemed "remarkably promising".

 The standard treatment for glioblastoma, the most aggressive of brain tumours in adults, involves removing the tumour followed by radiotherapy and chemotherapy.